Latin and Greek: Language Similarities and Differences

 sympathy sympathia σῠμπᾰ́θειᾰ (sumpatheia)

-While the Greek and Latin alphabets can both be traced back to the Phoenician alphabet, there is an even closer connection between them.
+While the Greek and Latin alphabets both trace back to the Phoenician alphabet, there is an even closer connection between them, for the Greek alphabet is the ancestor of the Latin alphabet.

 The table below shows the 24 letters of the Greek alphabet: